 Supplies Needed

-• 10 fresh willow, dogwood, beech, or other thin, flexible branches cut into three-foot sections (or more if you want a thicker ring)
+• 10 fresh willow, dogwood, beech, or other thin, flexible tree branches cut into three-foot sections (or more if you want a thicker ring)

 • Floral wire